Hiromisa/amazon_warehouse/README.md

 # Project: amazon warehouse

 This is a project for Lede week 9.
-Using an Amazon warrehouse list I obtained, analyzed its expansion and visualized with QGIS.
+Using an Amazon fullfillment center list I obtained, analyzed its expansion and visualized with QGIS.

 The link to my GitHub Pages is [here](https://hiromisa.github.io/amazon_warehouse/)

 ---